upenndigitalscholarship/dsfellows/week_2_agenda.md

 + Laurie shows one of the Penn DS Omeka sites
 + Pieces of each page are stored separately and are created (and compiled) at the time when you ask for them

+# Internet play

++ Scene 2

 # Reclaim

 + Everyone registers a domain name
 + Look at file manager: you can drop in any of the files we were just working with and have a basic website
-+ Everyone downloads an html5up template and experiments with customizing one thing
++ Everyone downloads an [html5up](https://html5up.net/) template and experiments with customizing one thing